Volplayed/friendly-rpg-game/README.md

 You can find **all variables** that are used for calculating values in [Coefficient.cs](/Assets/Scripts/Data/Coefficient.cs).

 ## Project status
-This project is currently in passive state.
-Ocasionaly new features and bug fixes will be added.
+This project is currently in a passive state.
+Occasionally new features and bug fixes will be added.
 Any ideas and suggestions are welcome.

 ## License
-`Friendly RPG` is free and open-source game licensed under the [MIT](https://choosealicense.com/licenses/mit/).
+`Friendly RPG` is a free and open-source game licensed under [MIT](https://choosealicense.com/licenses/mit/).
-All images and visuals were created by [Volodymyr Fedyniak](https://www.linkedin.com/in/volodymyr-fedyniak/) and distributed under Creative Commons license ([CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)).
+All images and visuals were created by [Volodymyr Fedyniak](https://www.linkedin.com/in/volodymyr-fedyniak/) and distributed under a Creative Commons license ([CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)).